 In order to make the transition into their job at pbb Group easier for new employees, the Bank has strengthened its onboarding efforts.
-Introduction plans and sponsorships - in which an employee with relevant experience is at the disposal of new employees for any questions they might have are systematically included and requested by HR as a standard procedure with each new recruitment.
-Since 2017, pbb Group has organised a half-day "Welcome Day" three times a year for all new staff members, providing information on the targets, the business model and pbb's primary process, as well as on interesting facts from the Human Resources department, in a casual atmosphere.
+Introduction plans and sponsorships - in which an employee with relevant experience is at the disposal of new employees for any questions they might have - are systematically included and requested by HR as a standard procedure with each new recruitment. pbb Group organises a "Welcome Day" multiple times a year for all new staff members, providing information on the organisation, the business model and pbb's primary process, as well as on interesting facts from the Human Resources department, in a casual atmosphere.
 The event aims to improve the integration of new employees and to help them familiarise themselves with the business and key (as well as cross-divisional) processes at pbb.
-In addition, 2017 saw the introduction of a welcome brochure with "nice-to-know" information on pbb's locations.
+In addition, 2018 saw the re-issue of a "welcome" brochure with "good-to-know" information on pbb's locations.
 New employees receive this brochure on their first day of work at pbb; it is also available on the intranet.
-Within the scope of its in 2017 once again significantly extended recruitment strategy, pbb Group increasingly focuses on modern, digitalised recruitment processes and on the recruitment via social media - with the goal of attracting more young people.
-Thus, pbb recruits new personnel actively and passively, as well as carrying out various other measures.
-In October 2017, for example, pbb Group organised a very successful two-day business challenge on digitalisation together with Senacor Technologies AG as partner.
-More than 200 students had applied for the event.
+Recruitment via social media and the university network was further expanded and permanently implemented.
+For example, pbb plans to participate in 12 recruitment fairs and continue its cooperation with universities in 2019, for instance within the scope of project studies at Ludwig-Maximilians-Universität München (LMU) and the Technical University of Munich (TUM).

 pbb Group has a trainee programme called "Programme for Young Professionals" in place.
+Young professionals taking part in this 12- to 18-month programme are employed in various areas over the period - Finance, and Operations, for example - and especially in the Credit department, thus receiving comprehensive training.

-In this 12-18-month programme, young people gain work experience, especially in the Credit department, thus obtaining comprehensive training in the interfaces of Sales and Credit, as well as in the further participating departments such as Property Analysis.
-The programme was expanded in 2017 and now takes in ten participants instead of five.
-It will be continued, depending on demand.
-Furthermore, pbb Group provides student employees with the opportunity for extra-curricular activities in many areas, and should said students possess the relevant skills, also in combination with a bachelor's or master's thesis with practical orientation.
+Furthermore, pbb Group provides student employees with the opportunity for extra-curricular activities in many areas, and - should said students possess the relevant skills - also in combination with a bachelor's or master's thesis with practical orientation.
+In 2018, pbb joined the Fair Company Initiative, the largest employer initiative for fair internships, and obtained the Fair Company label.